chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 * I created a Sitemap, which is a diagram of a website, that shows how pages are prioritized, linked, and labeled.
 * It helps to understand how to access any useful information quickly and easily.
 * During the construction of this sitemap, the results of the user testing were implemented for easy user flow.
-* I also limited the level of details to minimum to avoid confusion and complexity.
+* I also limited the amount of details to a minimum to avoid confusion and complexity.
 * The main goal was to make sure that each area has all the necessary information for a user to operate this product.

 ![This is an image](../img_repo/CP.IMG.10.png){:width="700" height="350" loading="lazy"}